micheleusuelli/micheleusuelli.github.io/README.md

 ## What is data science

 Data science is, arguably, a recent buzzword.
 What does it really mean?
-I saw different perspective, related to individual experiences.
+I saw different perspectives, related to individual experiences.
 My perspective is just a reflection of the applications I have seen so far.

 I worked on scenarios such as resource planning, pricing, recommendations.
 They all involved a decision, more effective if supported by facts.
 The relevant data was too complex to be analysed with statistical tools, therefore the need for software to use the information automatically.